How to Choose the Best Cycling Shorts for Ladies: Fit, Padding, Fabric & More

 - Provide support and compression

-- Cushion the sit bones (thanks to a built-in chamois pad)
+- Cushion the sit bones with a built-in chamois pad

-Unlike casual athletic shorts, they offer targeted support and freedom of movement essential for long rides.
+Unlike casual athletic shorts, they provide targeted support and freedom of movement for comfortable long rides.

 7 Key Tips to Choose the Best Women’s Cycling Shorts